To download the PDF version of this document, click here.

 • Psychosocial assessments and letters of support for hormone replacement therapy (HRT) and gender affirming surgery (GAS).
 Ongoing individual, couple, and family therapy to anyone who identifies as LGBTQ, their families, and the community at large

-• The Office of Institutional Equity (OIE) coordinates the university's response to reports of sexual harassment and sexual misconduct, including dating/domestic violence, and stalking when those reports involve members of or visitors to the university community.
+• The Title IX and Gender Equity Unit (TIXGE) in the Office of Civil Rights Compliance (OCR) coordinate the university's response to reports of sexual harassment and sexual misconduct, including dating/domestic violence, and stalking when those reports involve members of or visitors to the university community.
 Whatever your connection—whatever brings you to this website—you are not alone as you seek to address the problems you're facing.
-And we are here to assist
+And we are here to assist.

 • Complainant Options: